Vivi Castrillon Stuns In Revealing Yellow Lingerie For Sultry Photo Update

 Happy Wednesday my beautiful people.
 Today don't miss my LIVE TRANSMISSION from my bed in Pj's.
 I have an amazing guest tonight.
 My beautiful friend @aniagadea Playmate, singer, model.
 We are going to have a blast.
 We are going to sing, dance and model for all of you.
 10pm: Miami ????
 9pm: ????????, ????????, ???????? : : : ????:@vvcastrillon @vvcastrillon.fit @vvcastrillontips : : : Feliz miércoles, mis personitas lindas.
 Hoy no te pierdas mi TRANSMISIÓN EN VIVO desde mi cama en Pj's.
 Tengo un invitada increíble esta noche.
 Mi hermosa amiga @aniagadea Playmate, cantante, modelo.
 Vamos a cantar, bailar y modelar para todos ustedes.
 Te espero.
 10 pm: Miami ????
 9pm: ????????, ????????, ????????

-The beauty placed one hand behind her head and the other near her hip.
+Vivi placed one hand behind her head and the other near her hip.
 The next two images showed her in the same skimpy attire, but her poses were slightly altered.
-The model wore her long, brunette tresses up in a high topknot, and the front of her hair was silky and smooth.
+She wore her long, brunette tresses up in a high topknot, and the front of her hair was silky and smooth.

 She added a small pair of earrings that provided her look with a little bit of sparkle.
 Vivi appeared to keep her makeup look natural and sported a dab of blush and a nude lip.

 It didn’t take long for her fans to show their appreciation for the upload.
 The post has garnered over 14,000 likes and 290 comments in only four hours.

-“Very beautiful baby,” one Instagrammer commented alongside a series of red heart emoji.
+“Very beautiful baby,” one Instagrammer commented, adding a series of red heart emoji.

 “You are always wonderful and sexy and have beautiful eyes!” another Instagram user exclaimed.